cs2000/DankDroneDownloader/README.md

 <i>
 - Added firmware uploader so you can submit missing firmware files for addition to DDD.<br>
 <b>- I have to be able to figure out what drones your uploaded files are for!!!
 If you want them added, make sure you call them something sensible so i can identify and validate them before i add them to the DDD listings.</b><br>
-- Added link to DUMLDore by Jezzab.
+- Re-Added link to DUMLDore by Jezzab.
 </i>

 Version 1.5 <br>